warthog618/go-gpiocdev/README.md

 2. *WithBiasDisable* is renamed *WithBiasDisabled*.
 This option is probably rarely used and the renaming is trivial, so no backward compatibility is provided.

+3. *FindLine* has been dropped as line names are not guaranteed to be unique.
+   Iterating over the available chips and lines to search for line by name can be easily done - the *Chips* function provides the list of available chips as a starting point.

+   Refer the *find* command in **gpiodctl** for example code.